GentleGanku/GrimliteRev/docs/index.md

 This version offers a huge variance of changes that affects both the bot client and the botting game, from performance to functionality.
 ## Changelog <br />
 #### **Skymeister Build**
+###### 2 May 2022:
+- Fixed the Buy Item commands not executing properly for unstackable items.
+- Fixed the Skill Set system using randomized skills when there's a custom Skill Set being used.
+- Fixed the Manual Buy Item functions for not executing properly.
+- Fixed the Quest List/Drop List commands for not executing properly.
+- Fixed the Anti-Counter Attack function for not executing on some cases.
+- Improved the Quest List system.
+- Improved backend code.
+- Reworked the Move to Cell function.
+Now moves to an empty cell (a cell without any monster) if the targeted cell is either Wait or Blank.
+If such empty cell doesn't exist, it will instead move to Enter cell.
+- Auto Relogin and Immediate Login will now connect you to the server with the highest player count (next to the potentially full servers).
+This only applies if the targeted server is a potentially full one.
 ###### 7 April 2022:
 - All panels beside the main one is now always on-top.
 - Application's main panel now opens on top of windows with a different behaviour.